The following is number 1 in Dirk Anderson’s list of contradictions between Ellen G. Whites writings and the bible:

 The person who “deceives” his neighbor has “sinned.”
 In this verse we find the word “deceived” linked with lieing, which is a violation of the 9th commandment.
 And since “all have sinned ” – Romans 3:23, we have all been deceived.
 Adam also “sinned” therefore Adam was also deceived.

 When we sin, we believe that our ways are better then God’s way… we are deceiving ourselves.
 Adam understand God’s law.
 He knew what God meant when he told him not to eat of that fruit of that tree.
 Because he sinned by violating God’s law, besides being deceived through his wife as shown above, he deceived himself.
-He separated himself for just one moment from God and his laws as we have all done, and that very moment that he found himself looking into the eyes of his wife, and seeing the fruit in her hands, noticing that she is not yet dead… he distrusted God and violated his law.
-This was the point in which Adam was deceived… The serpent did not deceive Adam first, nor did he deceive Adam the same way, but seeing how Eve was not yet dead, its logical to see how he can now be deceived, thinking God’s warning didn’t come true.
-Don’t forget this crucial point!
+He separated himself for just one moment from God and his laws as we have all done, and that very moment that he found himself looking into the eyes of his wife, and seeing that bitten fruit in her hands, noticing that she is not yet dead… he violated God’s law.
+This was the point in which Adam was deceived… Satan did “not” deceive Adam first, nor did he deceive Adam the same way, but seeing how Eve was not yet dead, its logical to see how he can now be deceived, thinking God’s warning didn’t come true.
+Dont forget this crucial point!

 Paul also connects sin with deception.
 Notice what he says: